Pauling Fellowship Alumni

 Grant Johnson — 2009 Pauling Fellow

 Dr. Grant Johnson is a scientist in PNNL's Fundamental & Computational Science Directorate.
-His research is focused within the Separations, Detection, and Analysis program with Laboratory Fellows Dr. Julia Laskin and Dr. Yuehe Lin.
+His research is focused within the Separations, Detection, and Analysis program with Laboratory Fellow Dr. Julia Laskin.

-Dr. Johnson is developing unique capabilities for the preparation and high-throughput characterization of bi- and tri-metallic nanoparticles (NPs) of precise composition.
-His research is employing oxygen reduction and reduction of 4-nitrophenol as model reactions to investigate how the size, shape, elemental composition and support-interaction of alloy nanoparticles on surfaces influences their catalytic behavior.
-Utilizing these capabilities and fundamental insights into structure-reactivity relationships will allow the design of improved alloy nanoparticles for a broad range of applications in catalysis and energy storage.
+Dr. Johnson is developing unique capabilities for the controlled preparation and characterization of alloy nanoparticles (NPs) and clusters of precise composition.
+His research is employing oxygen reduction as a model reaction to investigate how the size, shape, elemental composition and support-interaction of alloy nanoparticles and clusters on surfaces influence their catalytic behavior.
+Utilizing these capabilities and fundamental insights into structure-reactivity relationships will allow the directed design of improved alloy nanoparticles and clusters for a broad range of applications in catalysis and energy storage.

 Separating the Catalysts from the Chaff